Omnichannel vs Multichannel Support: What’s the Difference?

 When teams talk about channels, they usually mean customer-facing ways to ask for help.
 In SaaS, that usually includes email, live chat, messaging apps, phone, community spaces, in-product help, and self-service resources such as FAQs or a knowledge base.

 That last part matters.
 Self-service is a real support channel, not just a side project for SEO or documentation.
 A searchable help center, guided onboarding flow, or support widget changes where conversations begin and how many of them ever become tickets.
+Teams that have unified their channels often find the next design question is earlier intervention — acting before the customer reaches any channel at all.
+The guide to proactive customer support covers how omnichannel context enables predictive outreach.
 If you are building this layer, it should connect naturally to your broader support strategy, including AI customer support automation, knowledge base AI chatbot, ticket deflection with AI, and customer self-service.

 How to tell you are not truly omnichannel yet